 - Extreme Salivation – if your furry friend drools more than they should, there’s an incredible chance that the heat is getting beyond their tolerance levels.
 Usually, the saliva is stickier and thicker to aid quick heat dissipation.

-- Labored Breathing – Your dog may switch from frantic panting to labored breathing showing as noisy and strenuous breathing.
+- Labored Breathing – Your dog may switch from frantic panting to labored breathing (heavy panting) showing as noisy and strenuous breathing.
 That means that your dog is trying hard to get some much-needed oxygen into its system for cooling.

 - Inactivity – it’s typical to notice a drastic decrease in your dog’s activity, including increased sleep or trouble walking or standing up.
 Excessive heat usually weakens your dog’s body functions, altering their behavior.